linduxed/linduxed.github.io/source/_posts/2014-06-22-adult-gaming.markdown

 that he or she probably *never will* play:

 Please, understand that they *won't* understand.
-Leave it, save your breath and live happy in the knowledge that despite them not having a damn clue about games, they'll still be just as enjoyable.
+Leave it, save your breath and live happy in the knowledge that regardless of whether others get it or not, the games will still be just as enjoyable.